TealFurnholm/Universal-Taxonomy-Database/README.md

 # Universal-Taxonomy-Database
-#### *I have advanced metastatic cancer, and am working part-time on stuff that does not directly fund this work.
-I just did this because I couldn't stand the horrid state of existing taxonomy in public databases, particularly as meta-omics and genome sequencing advances.
+#### *I have advanced metastatic cancer and am working on this unfunded between my paid work.
+I did this because I just couldn't stand the horrid state of existing taxonomy in public databases, particularly as meta-omics and genome sequencing advances.
 I cannot add features or debug at this point.
 Please feel free to use/modify/improve this code, but please acknowledge me somewhere if you publish it - call it a dying wish (though hopefully the treatments work and I won't die soon!).
 ### PURPOSE:
 The current state of taxonomy of life is deeply broken, creating a tangled and useless "tree" say if you were trying to graph out what organisms you have in your metagenome.
 This script fixes the extensive taxonomic errors (detailed:https://academic.oup.com/database/article/doi/10.1093/database/baaa062/5881509) in the phylogenies of all named organisms, creating a table of computer-readable phylogenetic lineages with their public database numeric identifiers.
 Each of the 8 primary taxonomic ranks (kingdom, phylum, class, order, family, genus, species, strain) have been curated to remove synonyms, gaps, and non-conformity to naming conventions.
 Where no conventions are available, such as for strains, metagenomes and all non-cellular organisms, new conventions were created to minimize modification of existing names but ensuring strict adherence to heirarchical-tree structure without conflicts with other organisms.
 I specifically tackled the STUPID decision on the part of NCBI, which stopped giving different strains their own unique taxon ID#s: https://link.springer.com/article/10.4056/sigs.4851102
 The previous version of this software did not handle strains - placing species and strains into the same column.
 Why?
-Because scientists are irresponsible in their naming when they deposit new genomes/data, often putting some junk as a species/strain (eg. "endosymbiont of A. syntrophicus" ) instead of following basic Linnaean format.
-This script goes through several gyrations to try and figure out and correct species and strain names, but I cant seem to account for all ways people have borked the names.
+Because scientists are irresponsible in their naming when they deposit new genomes/data, often putting some junk as a species/strain (eg. "endosymbiont of A. syntrophicus" or "[author's name] et. al. 2008") instead of following basic Linnaean format.
+This script goes through several gyrations to try and figure out and correct species and strain names in order to create a phylogenetic tree of life that doesn't have stupidly tangled branches from bad naming.

 ### INPUTS:
 #### 1. NCBI: Taxonomy data were downloaded from the NCBI FTP site
  - https://ftp.ncbi.nih.gov/pub/taxonomy/new_taxdump/